artemkorobko/an26sim/sm2m-decoder/README.md

 # SM2M Decoder
-This is the MCU firmware which decodes SM2M computing units signals representing actual aircraft position, orientation and configuration into the appropriate parameters for simulator visualization system.
-Decoded signals are send to the host machine using USB interface.
-It uses RTIC framework.
-It's a concurrency framework for building real-time systems.
-You can find more information in the official RTIC book https://rtic.rs/0.5/book/en/.
-The target MCU is [STM32F411CEU6](https://www.st.com/en/microcontrollers-microprocessors/stm32f411ce.html).
+This is the MCU firmware which decodes SM2M computing units signals representing actual aircraft position, orientation and configuration into the appropriate parameters for visualization system.
+Decoded signals are sent to the host machine using USB interface.
+Targeted MCU is [STM32F411CEU6](https://www.st.com/en/microcontrollers-microprocessors/stm32f411ce.html).

 # High level design
 ![High level design](../doc/sm2m-decoder.svg)

-# Prerequisities
+# Prerequisites
 ## Rust
 - Install Rust toolchain by following the instructions on https://rustup.rs.
 - Install the `rust-std` component `thumbv7em-none-eabihf` to cross-compile for ARM Cortex-M4 MCU using the following command: